What are Great Danes?

 The Duck & Salmon Meal Formula featured above contains a mix of Duck, Turkey, and Salmon ingredients along with Pork Liver.
 Liver can provide many minerals and vitamins that traditional meat cuts can not.
 The proportion of protein and fat in this formula is extremely satisfactory and suitable for dogs of all activity levels.

-Nature’s Logic has a number of other formulas including a Pork Formula which is worth mentioning for those dogs who do not react well to multiple meat and fish ingredients.
+Nature’s Logic has a number of other formulas, including a Pork Formula, which is worth mentioning for those dogs who do not react well to multiple meat and fish ingredients.
 Its nutritional profile is identical, but it only makes use of Pork Meal and Pork Liver alongside the everpresent Millet.
-Be sure to check out its review here.

 Holistic Select has been featured in a number of our articles due to its high-quality formulas and unusual ingredients.
 As part of their large range of dry dog food products, they produce a formula that is tailor-made to large and giant breed dogs.